 Article XI Games

 Game times will be Saturday mornings: 9:00 am.
-Sophomores, with all other games to start immediately following the proceeding game.
+Sophomores, 10:30 am Juniors and 12:00PM Seniors.
+If additional games are required, they will begin 1.5 hours after the start of the preceding game.
 If unforeseen change arises then the game time will be changed to 4:00pm with approval from opposing team

 Each League President must obtain approval from the TCYFCC Executive Board a minimum of twenty-four 48 hours prior to game time except in the case of severe weather.